content

 read-more READ MORE read-more

 Nomadic School takes place every summer in Trentino/Alto Adige - Südtirol in the Italian Alps, more than 2000 meters above sea level.
 For 15 days it brings together a diverse community of mentors and participants who are engaged in a variety of disciplines, including architecture, choreography, glaciology, geology, stage design, sound curation, dramaturgy, visual and literary arts, and anthropology.
-This group of people is invited to inhabit a context that offers an opportunity to examine art practices through the lens of the alpine landscape while observing its pedagogical effect; without dogmatic structures, the Nomadic School thinks about scenic space, landscape, and the climate crisis as aesthetic territories that have political implications without the use of a political language.
+This group of people is invited to inhabit a context that offers an opportunity to examine art practices through the lens of the alpine landscape while observing its pedagogical effect.
+The Nomadic School 2026 will take place from June 8 to 20, 2026, at Malga Valagola, in the Adamello Brenta group (Alps, Italy).

-Combining individuality and collective moments, the Nomadic School creates open spaces of experimentation in which heterogeneous experiences and knowledge interact horizontally and non-hierarchically in relation to the landscape in the form of workshops, laboratories, dialogic moments, rest and celebration- creating a unique and shared time of research, life and study.
+Combining individuality and collective moments, the Nomadic School creates open spaces of experimentation in which heterogeneous experiences and knowledge interact horizontally and non-hierarchically in relation to the landscape in the form of workshops, laboratories and dialogic moments, creating a unique and shared time of research, life and study.

 where